 Official transcripts bear the seal and an authorized signature of the College registrar.
 Requests for transcripts must be made in writing to the office of the registrar and be accompanied by a fee of \$5 per copy.
-Transcripts are issued within 10 days, except during the beginning or ending of each semester when additional time should be allowed.
+Transcripts are issued within 10 days, except during the beginning or ending of each semester,s when additional time should be allowed.

 Transcripts marked "Student Copy" follow the same procedure as above.
-Students wishing to obtain their personal transcript can only obtain a student copy.
+Students wishing to obtain their personal transcript can obtain only student copies.
 Official transcripts are either mailed to another designated address or sealed for pick up.